JohnathanADrews/HularionExperience/docs/3 - Clones/readme.md

 </script>
 ```
-Notice that the t.hularion.createClone method is used to create the clone by passing the name of the clone. this.hularion.presenter is a reference to the DOM element of the presenter instance, which is where the clones are being added.
+Notice that the t.hularion.createClone method is used to create the clone by passing the name of the clone. this.hularion.principal is a reference to the DOM element of the presenter instance, which is where the clones are being added.

 ![Image](LabelClones.png)